viniciusteles/viniciustelescom/source/index.md

 <iframe width="640" height="360" src="http://www.youtube.com/embed/kzoKsm2bxpQ" frameborder="0" allowfullscreen></iframe>
 </center>

 [My company][Improve It] launched it's first commercial product, [Be on the Net][], in 2008.
 From them on, the company as well as myself became fully dedicated to the support and the expansion of [Be on the Net][].
+Nowadays I spend most of my time working on [Noiva Inteligente][ani], my most recent project.

 I attended Computer Science [undergraduation][u] and [graduation][g] courses at [Federal University of Rio de Janeiro][UFRJ].